-A classic gin cocktail, this Tom Collins recipe is made with fresh orange, lemon and lime juice then topped with sparkling club soda.
+A classic gin cocktail, this Tom Collins recipe is made with fresh orange and lemon juice then topped with sparkling club soda.
 The ultimate party drink!

 The holiday entertaining season is right around the corner so I thought it might be a good time to finally share one of my all time favorite cocktail recipes: the Tom Collins.
 Made with gin, citrus juice, club soda and a little sugar, it is refreshing, effervescent and not too sweet.